bd/twidor/README.md

 ## Limitations

-* Key-Map labels are shortened to the first three letters, which is sufficient for all of the popular key-maps.
+* Key-Map labels are shortened to the first three letters, which is currently sufficient for all of the popular key-maps.
-* The visual keymap does not show the mouse buttons.
+* The visual key-map does not show the mouse buttons.

 ## How to Build